mrkkrp/avy-menu/README.md

 ## API

-The single public function `avy-menu` provides all functionality.
+The single public function `avy-menu` provides all the functionality.
 See its description in source code or with built-in help system: <kbd>C-h f avy-menu RET</kbd>.

 ## Customization